MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 - Sites and libraries for SharePoint Server 2016 and SharePoint Server 2013.

+To scan and label files on cloud repositories, use [Cloud App Security](https://docs.microsoft.com/cloud-app-security/).

 ## Overview of the Azure Information Protection scanner

 When you have configured your [Azure Information Protection policy](configure-policy.md) for labels that apply automatic classification, files that this scanner discovers can then be labeled.
 Labels apply classification, and optionally, apply protection or remove protection: